-Recipient of Special Achievement Award from the Delaware County Atheletes Hall of Fame.
+Recipient of Special Achievement Award from the Delaware County Athletes Hall of Fame.

-Presently, Cathy Rush is actively involved in the following:
+Presently, Cathy is actively involved in the following:

 Rush Day Camp - Cathy is president of Rush Day Camp.
-For over 35 years, Rush Day Camp has been conducting basketball, field hockey, all sport, and traditional day camps for girls and boys.
+For over 35 years, Future Stars has been conducting basketball, field hockey, soccer, all sport, and traditional style camps for girls and boys.

 Cathy is a gifted public speaker offering a variety of topics to encourage and motivate young women and men alike.
 Cathy's profile at CathyRush.com gives more information on speaking events.